naumanahmed19/node-drop/NODE_ANALYSIS_AND_RECOMMENDATIONS.md

 ## 📝 Conclusion

-Your automation tool has a solid foundation with 26 built-in nodes (including Loop, Merge, Split, and Data Preview!) and 6 custom nodes (including the new Text Parser with 40+ string operations).
+Your automation tool has a solid foundation with 26 built-in nodes (including Loop, Merge, Split, and Data Preview!) and 8 custom nodes (including Text Parser with 40+ operations, and Email Send/Receive with SMTP/IMAP support).
 However, to compete with established platforms like n8n, Zapier, or Make.com, you need:

-1. **30-50 more nodes minimum** to be viable
+1. **25-40 more nodes minimum** to be viable
-2. **Email, Slack, and database nodes** are critical gaps
+2. **Slack and MySQL nodes** are next critical priorities
-3. **Core utility nodes** (Date/Time, Merge, Loop) are essential
+3. **Date/Time utility node** is essential
 4. **Popular SaaS integrations** will drive adoption
 5. **Node development framework** to accelerate growth

+**Recent Progress**: ✅ Email (SMTP/IMAP), ✅ Text Parser, ✅ Loop/Merge/Split

-**Priority Focus**: Implement the Phase 1 nodes (top 10) in the next 2-3 months to establish credibility as a serious automation platform.
+**Priority Focus**: Implement remaining Phase 1 nodes (Slack, MySQL, Date/Time, Google Sheets Action) in the next 2-3 months to establish credibility as a serious automation platform.